 - Labeled when the data row has at least one label associated

 The count of data rows for each given status is visible on the left panel.
-Clicking on any particular value of status will allow you to look at a filtered view of data rows pertaining to that status.
+Clicking on any particular status will populate the table with a filtered view of data rows having that status.